-Career changing a dog is a lot harder than relocating a plant in most cases but it can be life changing for the dog.
-Just like a plant that has been moved to a better location, now the dog really stands a chance to bloom.
+Career changing a dog is a lot harder than relocating a plant in most cases, but it can be life changing for the dog.
+Just like a plant that has been moved to a better location, now the dog really has a chance to bloom.